oracle/odpi/doc/src/public_functions/dpiConn.rst

     Unubscribes from the events that were earlier subscribed to via the function :func:`dpiConn_subscribe()`.
 Once this function completes
     successfully no further notifications will be sent for this subscription.
+    Note that this method does not generate a notification either.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.